nofaketoday/nfChain/README.md

 # NoFakeChain (nfChain), the next generation of Blockchain for e-commerce.

-A new protocol that tackles today’s biggest social and economic problems and which provides:
+A new protocol that tackles today’s biggest social and economic problems.
+It provides:
 1. Anti-counterfeiting support: 20% of on-line purchases are fake, 10% of global trade is in bogus goods and services.
 1. Product tracing: Gives back control to the stake holders by linking the actual real world object with Blockchain objects
 1. Supply chain transparency: Removes information silos and builds open and readily accessible platforms